amenti4k/amenti4k.github.io/_posts/2025-08-10-Compute-Is-Labor-AI-Native-Operator-PE.md

 ### The mispricing of autonomy

-I put numbers to the intuition.
-Five engineers replaced the equivalent of dozens—ultimately hundreds—of desk workers by making procurement flows truly autonomous.
-End-to-end success stabilized around 94% with a deliberately designed 6% human-in-the-loop for genuine novelty.
-Customers realized 6–10x ROI as $300–500K of annual labor was effectively converted into compute and resilient workflows.
-And yet we captured around $47K per customer per year—roughly 2% of the value created.
+The numbers reveal an interesting dynamic.
+When procurement flows become truly autonomous, end-to-end success can stabilize around 94% with a deliberately designed 6% human-in-the-loop for genuine novelty.
+The economic transformation is striking: what once required significant human labor converts into compute and resilient workflows.
+Yet the market struggles to price this transformation—there's a massive gap between the value created and what the market will pay for automation tools.

 The macro numbers are staggering: Goldman Sachs projects AI could replace 300 million full-time jobs globally.
 McKinsey estimates $2.6-4.4 trillion in annual value creation.
 In January 2025, professional services job openings hit 13-year lows while 40% of white-collar job seekers couldn't secure a single interview.
 The white-collar recession isn't coming—it's here.